boonlogic/boon-docs/docs/Amber_REST.md

 ## POST /config

 Apply the provided configuration to an Amber sensor instance.
 A sensor's configuration determines the dimensionality and streaming window size for input data, how many samples to ingest before autotuning, and its criteria for transitioning from Learning to Monitoring mode.
 A sensor must be configured before any data can be streamed to it using **POST /stream**.
+Basic parameter descriptions are below.
+For complete documentation see [Configuring Amber](AmberDocs/Overview.md/#Configuring_Amber).

 HTTP header values: